 This is the same for files such as Office templates or macros (.dotx or xlsm).

 Files from an old version of Office display "Word - Legacy" or "Spreadsheet - Legacy" at the top of the drawer above the filename.
-For legacy documents that cannot be previewed, you should be able to open/edit the document or try exporting the document.
+For legacy documents that cannot be previewed, you should be able to open/edit the document.
+We recommend you export the document and add it as a new document in FYI (refer to How can I work with old (legacy) Microsoft files such as .xls and .doc?).